top of page

 The computer represents your consciousness; the video game represents life and its various happenings; the pitch darkness represents death.

-You have no idea what lies in the darkness.
+You have no idea what lies in the Darkness Dilemma.
 Perhaps there are stairs that will allow you to go somewhere else, or a comfortable, bed-sized pillow to ease your pain.
 There could also be nothing at all, and you could fall onto a field of metallic spikes.

 Are you willing to venture into the unknown?

 It is most likely a one-way ticket; once you are out of the pillar, there is no going back.
-No more computer, no more video games; no more comfortable chair; no more electronic light.
+No more computers, no more video games; no more comfortable chairs; no more electronic light.
 Once you are out, you are out for good, without really knowing what is in there.

 Perhaps there is nothing there, making your decision a regrettable one.
 Perhaps there is a dimension of eternal torture, making your decision easily regrettable.
 Perhaps, after dying, you will be transferred to another afterlife, starting anew, like throwing a pair of dice without any idea of what stats you will hit.